Arsikod/React-design-patterns/README.md

 Components that take care of loading and managing data for their child components

 **idea:** Components should not know where their data is coming from.

+## Uncontrolled Components

+Keep track of their own states

+## Controlled Components

+All state is passesd in as props
+**benefits:** validate input field on typing